learn-co-students/js-object-oriented-daily-lunch-v-000/README.md

 ## Instructions

 In the following lab, we will be modeling a the models for The Daily Deli.
 The Daily Deli delivers daily lunches to different offices around US Cities.
+A customer orders a meal and it is delivered to the office of the customer's employer.
+So The Daily Deli relates a customer to a meal based on whether that meal was delivered to a customer.
+The employer of a customer is associated with the deliveries and meals ordered by its employees.

  You will be modeling the following: